ForSetGeorgia/Georgian-Budget-API/README.md

   In order: configure git to use .gitignore_global; fix bundle issue described [here](https://github.com/bundler/bundler/issues/4602#issuecomment-233619696); create .ssh directory if it doesn't exist; install rsync, which is a dependency of the deploy process.

-3. Make sure your local user has an ssh key at ~/.ssh/id_rsa and ~/.ssh/id_rsa.pub.
+3. Make sure your local user has an ssh key at ~/.ssh/id_rsa and ~/.ssh/id_rsa.pub. (called from host)
   ```
   docker cp ~/.ssh/id_rsa georgianbudgetapi_api_1:/root/.ssh/
   docker cp ~/.ssh/id_rsa.pub georgianbudgetapi_api_1:/root/.ssh/
   ```

 4. Add your ssh key to the container's ssh-agent so that it doesn't ask for your passphrase when you deploy.
-You will have to enter your ssh key's passphrase.
+You will have to enter your ssh key's passphrase. (called from api container)

   ```
   eval "$(ssh-agent -s)"